 Site History

-From the 1950s to the 1990s, the Market Creek Plaza property was owned and operated by Langley Aerospace, Inc. Langley built and tested aircraft for space travel.
-These operations required the use of the volatile organic compounds (VOCs), including trichloroethylene (TCE) and tetrachloroethene (PCE), which were spilled or otherwise released into soil and groundwater.
-The Langley facility closed in the early 1990s.
+From the 1950s through the early 1990s, the Market Creek Plaza property was home to Langley Aerospace, Inc., a company that built and tested aircraft for space travel.
+During operations, volatile organic compounds (VOCs), such as trichloroethylene (TCE) and tetrachloroethene (PCE), were used.
+Some of these chemicals were spilled or released into soil and groundwater.
+The facility closed in the early 1990s.

-After the facility closed, environmental investigations and cleanup work was conducted to prepare the site for redevelopment.
-The San Diego County Department of Environmental Health oversaw the removal and cleanup of a 2,000-gallon tank that stored machine oil and DTSC oversaw cleanup of the site from 1990 through 1996.
+• The San Diego County Department of Environmental Health oversaw the removal and cleanup of a 2,000-gallon machine oil tank.

 Picture of a Langley Aerospace facility in Hampton, Virginia in the 1960s